useR-2018/website/content/tutorials.md

   </tr>
   <tr class="collapse out budgets 80collapsed">
     <td colspan="6"><p>Complex machine learning models are frequently used in predictive modelling.
 There are a lot of examples for random forest like or boosting like models in medicine, finance, agriculture etc.
-      In this workshop we will show why and how one would analyse the structure of the black-box model.
+     ascending order In this workshop we will show why and how one would analyse the structure of the black-box model.
       <p>
       This will be a hands-on workshop with four parts.
 In each part there will be a short lecture (around 20-25 minutes) and then time for practice and discussion (around 20-25 min).
       <p>